-1 (7) HEALTH SCIENCES SCHOOL.
-Any school of medicine, 2 dentistry, nursing, pharmacy, ophthalmology, and any other 3 health care-related educational program operated or provided 4 by a university in this state.

-- (8) INDEBTEDNESS.
+- (7) HEALTH SCIENCES SCHOOL.
+Any school of medicine, dentistry, nursing, pharmacy, optometry, ophthalmology, and any other health care-related educational program operated or provided by a university in this state. - (8) INDEBTEDNESS.
 Bonds, notes, certificates of indebtedness, debt securities, capital lease agreements, or any other evidence of indebtedness. - (9) NONPROFIT ORGANIZATION.
-Any nonprofit corporation, limited liability company, partnership, or other form of business organization in which no part of the income or profit is distributable to any individual or entity other than a university, an authority, a governmental entity, a public corporation, or a nonprofit corporation that is an organization described in Section 501(c)(3) of the Internal Revenue Code. - (10) PUBLIC CORPORATION.
-A public corporation organized by the state, a county, or a municipality, whether acting alone or jointly, pursuant to state law. - (11) SECURITY DOCUMENT.
+Any nonprofit corporation, limited liability company, partnership, or other form of business organization in which no part of the income or profit is distributable to any individual or entity other than a university, an authority, a governmental entity, a public corporation, or a nonprofit corporation that is an

+- organization described in Section 501(c)(3) of the Internal Revenue Code. - 3 (10) PUBLIC CORPORATION.
+A public corporation 4 organized by the state, a county, or a municipality, whether 5 acting alone or jointly, pursuant to state law.

+- (11) SECURITY DOCUMENT.
 A trust indenture, loan agreement, lease agreement, mortgage, security instrument or agreement, or other document securing any indebtedness or other obligation of an authority in favor of the holder or holders of any such indebtedness or other obligation or a trustee for such holders. - (12) SPONSORING UNIVERSITY.
-The university that authorized the incorporation of an authority.

-- 1 (13) UNIVERSITY.
-A public university in the state 2 that operates a school of medicine. - (14) UNIVERSITY AFFILIATE.
-Any public corporation or 3 nonprofit organization that is controlled, directly or indirectly, by a university or an authority.
-A university or 5 6 authority controls a public corporation or nonprofit 7 organization if it owns a majority of any stock, membership interests, partnership interests or other similar interests, 8 9 if any, in such entity, has the right or power to appoint a 10 majority of the members of the governing body of the entity, and has the right to distribution of a majority of the assets 11 12 of the entity upon dissolution.
-A university or authority may 13 control an entity directly or indirectly through one or more 14 entities each of which qualifies as a university affiliate.
-15 Notwithstanding control by a university or authority, an entity is not a university affiliate if any individual or 16 17 for-profit entity owns any interest in, or has the right or power to appoint members of the governing body of the entity, 18 or the mission of the entity is not consistent with the public 19 health mission of a university.
-20
+The university that authorizes the incorporation of an authority. - (13) UNIVERSITY.
+A public university in the state that operates a school of medicine. - (14) UNIVERSITY AFFILIATE.
+Any public corporation or nonprofit organization that is controlled, directly or indirectly, by a university or an authority.
+A university or authority controls a public corporation or nonprofit organization if it: Owns a majority of any stock, membership interests, partnership interests, or other similar interests, if any, in such entity; has the right or power to appoint a majority of the members of the governing body of the entity; and has the right to distribution of a majority of the assets of the entity upon dissolution.
+A university or authority may control an entity directly or indirectly through one or more entities each of which qualifies as a university affiliate.

+Notwithstanding control by a university or authority, an entity is not a university affiliate if any individual or for-profit entity owns any interest in the entity or has the right or power to appoint one or more members of the governing body of the entity or if the mission of the entity is not consistent with the public health mission of a university.